-Subject to available funding, DHHS would have to develop and implement a grant program to provide grant-based financial support to hospitals for the purpose of offering MAT programs.
-DHHS would have to begin to operate the grant program beginning 90 days after the bill takes effect and cease operation on September 30, 2022, unless funds remained available to provide these grants.
+From available federal funds or other money appropriated to it, DHHS would have to develop and implement a grant program to provide grant-based financial support to hospitals for the purpose of offering MAT programs.
+DHHS would have to begin to operate the grant program beginning 90 days after the bill takes effect and would cease operation on September 30, 2022, unless funds remained available to provide these grants.
 DHHS could contract with a nongovernmental entity that it considers appropriate to administer the grant program.